When it comes to business loans, one size does not fit all.

 How to compare business loan offers

-One of the biggest challenges facing small businesses today is not that they want too much, it’s that they ask the bank for too little.
+One of the biggest challenges facing business owners today is not that they want too much, it’s that they ask the bank for too little.
 OnDeck offers term loans from $5,000 to $250,000 with loan terms and interest rates appropriate for your business need that can help you take advantage of opportunities to grow your business.

-Because there are many different business needs, including short-term needs like purchasing quick-turnaround inventory and longer-term needs like opening a new business location across town, small business loans vary in much the same way an auto loan differs from a home mortgage.
+Because there are many different business needs, including short-term needs like purchasing quick-turnaround inventory and longer-term needs like opening a new business location across town, business loans vary in much the same way an auto loan differs from a home mortgage.

 Comparing APR is only one way to evaluate the affordability of a business loan with so many different terms and types of financing available in the market.
 In addition to APR, understanding the total cost of capital on a short-term loan to purchase inventory, for example, will help you determine if the loan will help you increase ROI or add too much financial strain on your business.

-You don’t need to be a small business financing expert, but you should be asking these five questions to help you compare financing offers and find the business loan that best meets your needs.
+You don’t need to be a business financing expert, but you should be asking these five questions to help you compare financing offers and find the business loan that best meets your needs.

 5 questions to ask